-The Digital Manufacturing and Design Technology Specialization, consisting of nine courses, provides an in-depth look at Industry 4.0 – manufacturing’s “Fourth Revolution” of digital-based technology advances.
+The Digital Manufacturing and Design Technology series, consisting of nine courses, provides an in-depth look at Industry 4.0 – manufacturing’s “Fourth Revolution” of digital-based technology advances.

-The Digital Manufacturing & Design Technology Specialization is a collaboration of the UB School of Engineering and Applied Sciences, UB Center for Industrial Effectiveness, UB Sustainable Manufacturing and Advanced Robotic Technologies (SMART) Community of Excellence, UB Center for Educational Innovation, Office of the Provost for the State University at New York, and industry partners, including the Digital Manufacturing and Design Innovation Institute (DMDII).
+The Digital Manufacturing & Design Technology series is a collaboration of the UB School of Engineering and Applied Sciences, UB Center for Industrial Effectiveness, UB Sustainable Manufacturing and Advanced Robotic Technologies (SMART) Community of Excellence, UB Center for Educational Innovation, Office of the Provost for the State University at New York, and industry partners, including MxD.

-To register for the specialization, go directly to Coursera.
+To register, go directly to Coursera.
 First, sign up for a free Coursera account.
 Then simply enroll.
-New sessions begin every four weeks, so it's never too late to join!
+It’s never too late to join!

 There is no charge to “audit” a course, which includes videos, readings, community discussion forums and the ability to view assignments.
 The fee to gain complete access – which includes submitting all assignments for feedback or a grade, and the opportunity to earn a verified certificate in digital manufacturing– is $49 per month.